DavidKipe/aut-mut-test-aut/README.md

 # AutMutTestAut
 ### Automatic Mutations for Test Automation

+### _Branch Note_
+_This branch is a workaround to resolve the problem encountered with Rechek implicit and Shopizer application.
+The error raised is "No last expected state to find old element in!"._

+_It basically consists in execute each test singularly (and re-execute them if the error above is raised)_

 ## Overview
 This Python application is actually a set of tools that automates the source code mutation of a Java application under test, consequently automates the execution of test suites on mutated application and retrieves all the results